isAdamBailey/portfolio-3/source/_posts/vue-search-input-speech-recognition.md

 ## Conclusion
-At this point you should have a working search input in your page which listens for speech when the button is clicked, then automatically updates the search input with the spoken words.
+At this point you should have a working search input in your page which listens for speech when the button is clicked, then automatically updates the search input with the spoken words, when speech has been recognized.

 I have certainly been enjoying how fast I can code out my ideas using VueJs and Tailwind as a starting point for my applications.
 I can reuse this component in any of my applications and it will work just fine.
 I hope you find this useful too.